40thieves/final-year-project/src/01 - title-and-abstract/01 - title.md

 ### Acknowledgements

-The author would like to thank Rich Boakes, Cameron Neylon and Dan Harper for their advice and comments at various stages of this work.
+The author would like to thank Rich Boakes, Cameron Neylon, Jenny Smith and Dan Harper for their advice and comments at various stages of this work.